 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

 Once you have your container, you need to either shred red and green construction paper for the base or hit up your dollar store and grab a pack of Christmas shredded paper.
 The shredded paper will be your base.
 You want to place a layer thick enough to cover the entire base of the container that you will be using.

 Another thing that can be done is adding a few drops of peppermint or citrus or any scent that you have in your house to the bin.
-Simply add it to the shredded paper.
+Add it to the shredded paper.
 If you bake every once in a while, you should have some vanilla extract in your cupboard.
 Trust me it smells fantastic.